So, you’re here to see ‘how to make my site trustworthy‘? Well, you’re in the right place.

 Brand trust can be assessed in a number of different ways.

-As the first point of contact for many potential customers, your website’s design is a core component of establishing this trust.
+As the first point of contact for many potential customers, your website is a core component of establishing this trust.

-Ensuring that you establish trust within the first few moments of them visiting your site is a powerful factor when they come to make their next move, whether this is enquiring about a service, or making a purchase.
+Ensuring that you understand your customer and establish trust within the first few moments of them visiting your site.
+This is a powerful factor when they come to make their next move.
+Whether this is enquiring about a service, or making a purchase.

 Key findings from “How Do People Evaluate a Web Site’s Credibility?” suggest that: